Huay Xai, the enchanting Gibbon Experience, and the 2-day Mekong Slow Boat

 The Two-Day Mekong Slow Boat between Huay Xai and Luang Prabang

 Another option from Huay Xai is the 2-day Mekong slow boat to Luang Prabang.
-You can do this on the cheaper, regular boat, or on the more expensive but considerably more comfortable Shompoo Cruise.
-This isn’t bad, in fact most people enjoy it.
+You can do this on the cheaper, regular boat, or on one of two more expensive but more comfortable cruises with either Shompoo or Nagi of Mekong.
+Most people really enjoy this.
 But it’s not nearly as fun as the Gibbon Experience or trekking from Luang Namtha.

 It’s usually a relaxing experience, passing by a lot of villages and some really stunning rock formations.
 But almost all of the old-growth jungle along the river is destroyed, and 2 days of barren hillsides and leafless rubber plantations can get depressing.
 Travelling this route by bus is long and less comfortable than the boat, but I would take the bus if you have time to stop en route for 3 days in Luang Namtha (the best trekking in all of Laos) and/or a few days in Nong Khiaw and Muang Ngoi (for stunning karst cliffs and riverside scenery).

-All information and tickets for the Shompoo Cruise can be found here.
+All information and tickets for the Shompoo Cruise can be found here, and for Nagi of Mekong here

-Is the extra comfort and convenience of Shompoo worth the extra cost compared to the Slow Boat?
+Is the extra comfort and convenience of Shompoo or Nagi worth the extra cost compared to the Slow Boat?
 That depends on two things:

 2. Your budget.
 If you’re staying in hostel dorm rooms, you’ll probably book the cheaper, regular slow boat.
-If you’re staying in 3-star hotels, you’ll probably book Shompoo.
+If you’re staying in 3-star hotels, you’ll probably book Shompoo or Nagi.
 If you’re staying in budget guesthouses, you might go either way.

 Tickets for the less expensive, less comfortable, regular Slow Boat can be bought at almost any hotel, guesthouse or travel agent in Huay Xai, Pakbeng or Luang Prabang, or right at the boat dock (an easy walk from the town centre in Huay Xai, but a 25-minute drive in Luang Prabang).
 If you buy at the boat dock, where no one speaks English, be careful: is your ticket just for one day as far as Pakbeng, or for the whole 2-day trip?
 (You’ll be on a different boat on day 2 vs day 1).
 I paid 400,000 kip ($23) in January 2023 at my youth hostel — that included both days’ travel plus the long tuk-tuk trip from Luang Prabang to the boat dock.
 I may have overpaid by 50,000 kip, but the peace of mind from confirming in English that I had bought a complete ticket was worth it.